COUNTRY BREAD

 What I love about this recipe:

 The process for this bread is simple and straight-forward.
-There is no autolyse or fermentolyse; all the ingredients are mixed together at once, meaning you won’t forget to add anything to the dough.
+There is no autolyse or fermentolyse; instead, all the ingredients are mixed together at once, meaning you won’t forget to add anything to the dough.
 Working the dough by hand means that no special equipment is necessary to get it together.
 This recipe uses visual cues over timing, so you will know when your bread is ready for the next step.
-The Dutch-oven bake gives this recipe the perfect crust, and the cold ferment helps set the classic sourdough flavor and add beautiful blisters to the exterior of the loaf.
+The Dutch-oven bake gives this recipe the perfect crust, and the cold ferment helps set the classic sourdough flavor.

 Sourdough Artisan loaf, also known as country boule